soxidus/Boardgame-Bot/database_structure.md

 This table keeps track of what games belong into which categories.
 It has a minimum of two fields: "kurz" and "lang", but can have more.
 Other fields can be defined when running [configure](configure#L94).

-On column in this table corresponds to one category.
+One column in this table corresponds to one category.
 A category contains all the unique hashes from ["games"](database_structure.md#21-table-games) that belong to this category.

 By using ```SELECT * FROM categories``` we get: